 Step 2: Examine your nonprofit’s online audience and digital brand.

-Data should be your first resource in learning more about your existing audience, but a large part of developing a new digital strategy involves refining your messaging to better target them and attract specific new segments of online audiences, too.
+Data should be your first resource in learning more about your existing audience members, but a large part of developing a new digital strategy involves refining your messaging to better target them and attract specific new segments of online audiences, too.
 Use your engagement data and the goals that you’ve previously established for your nonprofit digital strategy to develop several distinct audience personas.
 These are imagined online donors who fit into a general category.

-Even though your team is familiar with the constraints that will shape your digital projects and efforts, we rarely need to think of all of them in concrete terms.
+Even if your team is familiar with the constraints that will shape your digital projects and efforts, we rarely need to think of all of them in concrete terms.
 These will most likely include:

 - Budgets.
 Your team’s budget for developing, implementing, and executing new digital marketing and fundraising strategies is probably the first constraint that comes to mind.
 Identify a concrete financial limit early on.